Time and the Trickster

 Rose stepped away from the Trickster again and shook her head.
 "You're twisting things, I can see that Trickster."

-"I am offering you back the life that was taken from you Rose Tyler," the Trickster said.
+"I am offering you back the life that was taken from you Rose Tyler," the Trickster countered.
 "The Guardians determined how to manipulate you because they studied you in other lives, in alternate realities to decide when and how to move their move.
 I am just undoing that abuse of power and setting you free.
 You will still have your precious Doctor, but will not have to worry about what the Guardians are going to do to you next time you see them."

 Rose's mind brought forth every memory she had of the Guardians: being watched by the Black Guardian and finding out that he put Spellman in her path, the White Guardian and the Shopkeeper using Sarah Jane to teach her a lesson and the Doctor's distrust of the Guardians.
 At the same time however she also remembered a question that the White Guardian had asked her during that hard Christmas.